Workflow Templates Guide for GHL Users

 7.2 Configure each action element and complete all required fields marked with an asterisk.

-Step 08 – Publish the Workflow
+Step 08 – Save and Publish the Workflow

 8.2 Click the Save button.